 Swede (8.62g of carbs per 100g)

-While most root vegetables are extremely starchy and therefore high in carbs, swede has a much lower carbohydrate density than most, and a mild, sweet flavour.
+While most root vegetables are extremely starchy and therefore high in carbs, swede has a much lower carbohydrate density than most, and a mild, sweet flavour - making it one of the best low carb vegetables available.

 Brussels sprouts (8.95g of carbs per 100g)